What To Do In South America Summer 2020

 Although one of the smallest countries in South America, it is difficult to even scratch the surface of what Ecuador’s sightseeing has to offer.
 Known for having “four countries in one,” this amazing little country has it all.

-Quito, the capital city of Ecuador, beautifully mixes the energy of a bustling metropolitan city with a commitment to preserving their colonial heritage.
-Quito is the 2nd highest capital city in the world, nestled among the Andes mountains at an altitude 9,3000 ft (2,820 m).
+Quito, the capital city of Ecuador, beautifully mixes the energy of a bustling metropolitan city with a commitment to preserving its colonial heritage.
+Quito is the 2nd highest capital city in the world, nestled among the Andes mountains at an altitude of 9,251 ft (2,820 m).
 Quito’s historical center, one of the oldest and best-preserved in Latin America, is a UNESCO world heritage site.
 The cobblestone streets are full of detail at every turn.
 Our recommended highlights are Plaza Grande, where the Presidential Palace is located; La Compañia, a church whose interior is entirely made out of gold; San Francisco, the church built by the devil; and the Basilica, the largest neo-gothic cathedral in the Americas.

 2. Galapagos Islands

 The islands of the Galapagos are universally appealing due to their stunning beaches, unique wildlife, and astounding volcanoes.
-Well-managed by the government in order to preserve its delicate ecosystem, the islands can be discovered via cruise or land hopping.
+Well-managed by the government to preserve its delicate ecosystem, the islands can be discovered via cruise or land hopping.
 Cruising offers you the best access to some of the more remote islands.
 Enjoy the islands alongside sea lions, blue-footed boobies, and marine iguanas.

-Each island is unique and contains its own treasures from tortoise nesting grounds to volcanic formations to rare birds only found in the Galapagos.
-The Galapagos have so much to offer; just few highlights include seeing lava tunnels and tortoises roaming freely at the highlands of Santa Cruz, snorkeling around Kicker Rock on San Cristobal, and spotting blue-footed and the rare red-footed booby.
+Each island is unique and contains treasures from tortoise nesting grounds to volcanic formations to rare birds only found in the Galapagos.
+The Galapagos have so much to offer; just a few highlights include seeing lava tunnels and tortoises roaming freely at the highlands of Santa Cruz, snorkeling around Kicker Rock on San Cristobal, and spotting blue-footed and the rare red-footed booby.

 3. Amazon Jungle